An introduction to contesting Wills

-There is often confusion around contesting a will.
-When a person dies, the administration of their estate is dealt with in line with their will or under intestacy rules if there is no will.
+There is often confusion around contesting a Will.
 In our article last week, we explained why you should create a will.
 Without a professionally drafted will, interpreting the wishes of the deceased can often be difficult and mistakes can be made in the distribution of the estate.
-Contentious work by its very nature, can be difficult work to undertake.
-If you suspect that the will does not reflect the true intentions of the person making the will (the ‘testator’), or you suspect it has not been made correctly, speak to our experts.
+When a person dies without a Will, the administration of their estate is dealt with in line with their will or under intestacy rules.
+If you suspect that the Will does not reflect the true intentions of the person making the will (the ‘testator’), or you suspect it has not been made correctly, speak to our experts.
 As a firm, we have decades of experience resolving disputes and our experts can assist you should you wish.

 Why seek advice about contesting a Will?

 Will disputes can be both legally complex and emotionally draining from the outset.
 We advise that you seek good legal advice from the beginning.
-We can provide an expert in relation to the above grounds who will assist you in contesting a will.
+We can provide an expert who can assist you in contesting a Will.
 Given the amount of investigative work involved in challenging a will, the process can be costly.
-We will offer you a competitive rate which you can discuss with one of our experts at a later date.
+We will offer you a competitive rate which you can discuss with one of our experts.

 Grounds for challenging a Will